 We can envisage that in the near future all neutron instruments come with a virtual computer model that exactly reproduces all of its features and details.
-This "flight simulator" will provide unprecedented power for the researchers as: 1) Training and planning aids: prior to the measurement, MC simulations will provide a check of feasibility and the best instrument set-up; 2) On-line tool for set-up and error corrections; 3) Data evaluation tool: the main importance of MC simulations consists in the possibility to develop a more precise numerical technique of data reduction beside the conventional ones.
-This provides for the most accurate and powerful data reduction approach in experimental research: the exact assessment of the compatibility of possible models with the actual observations, taking into account the complete instrument behaviour (see Fig. 3-2 [Zsigmond, 2001]).
+This "flight simulator" will provide unprecedented power for the researchers as:

+1) Training and planning aids: prior to the measurement, MC simulations will provide a check of feasibility and the best instrument set-up;

+2) Data evaluation tool: the main importance of MC simulations consists in the possibility to develop a more precise numerical technique of data reduction beside the conventional ones.
+This provides for the most accurate and powerful data reduction approach in experimental research: the exact assessment of the compatibility of possible models with the actual observations, taking into account the complete instrument behaviour (see Fig. 2 [Zsigmond, 2001]).